nasa/ziggy/doc/user-manual/configuring-pipeline.md

 source $SAMPLE_PIPELINE_PYTHON_ENV/bin/activate

-# Get the location of the environment's site packages directory
+# Get the location of the environment's site packages directory.
 SITE_PKGS=$(python3 -c "from distutils.sysconfig import get_python_lib; print(get_python_lib())")

-# Use the environment's Python to run the permuter Python script
+# Use the environment's Python to run the permuter Python script.
 python3 $SITE_PKGS/major_tom/permuter.py

-# capture the Python exit code and pass it to the caller as the script's exit code
+# Capture the Python exit code and pass it to the caller as the script's exit code.
 exit $?
 ```